coreos/etcd-operator/README.md

 - The etcd operator only manages the etcd cluster created in the same namespace.
 Users need to create multiple operators in different namespaces to manage etcd clusters in different namespaces.

-- Migration, the process of allowing the etcd operator to manage existing etcd3 clusters, only supports a single-member cluster, with its node running in the same Kubernetes cluster.

 [k8s-home]: http://kubernetes.io